zdebruine/MMVAE/README.md

 ### Architecture

-This model is designed for realistic and cohesive cross-generation across diverse modalities, enabled by modality-specific encoders and decoders joined in a shared latent space.
+This model is designed for concurrent training on information across diverse modalities.

 #### Generative core model